55. Skip to content

 Errors can arise when source references are added to the information system by users.
 These can be picked up and fixed by undertaking various filters, checking and edits, including those listed below.

-Once the source reference has been found, it can be updated, deleted (only if there are not records associated with it), and the Document ID can be copied.
+Once the source reference has been found, it can be updated or deleted (only if there are not records associated with it), and the Document ID can be copied.
 This is needed when uploading occurrence records using the excel template.

 Managing Source References 14